Teesh/fnc-recon-frontend/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 The app is a blank slate at the moment, with goal of allowing devs to quickly start a blank React app and try new things with it.
-No functionality has been added and there in no integration with other portions of the FNU United app at this time.
+No functionality has been added and there in no integration with other portions of the FNC United app at this time.

 _For more examples, please refer to the [Documentation (Placeholder)](https://example.com)_